HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 Delphi: How to connect via the serial port.
 How to use API calls

-This tutorial is pretty rough around the edges, but was far enough along that I thought you'd want what's here.
-I'll try to revisit it, polish it, later.
+This tutorial is a little rough around the edges, but it is far enough along that I thought you'd want what's here.

 It shows you how to send messages from one PC to another via the serial port.
 It does not require anything more than Delphi 2 and Win98.
 I think it will work with higher versions of Delphi and Windows.